nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 Deploy Four VM's
 ++++++++++++++++

-These can be EL6 or EL7.
-Recommended EL7, but this will work fine for both.

 1) First two will be web servers running apache (httpd)
 2) Next two will be tomcat servers